 Female development proceeds when there is an absence of the SRY gene.
 No testosterone or MIS is made.
 The Wolffian ducts regress, and the Müllerian ducts persist, developing into the fallopian tubes, the uterus and the upper part of the vagina.

-it differentiates) by granulosa cells, and is expressed mainly
+differentiates) by granulosa cells, and is expressed mainly by

-by small growing follicles.
-The level of MIS is a good indicator
+small growing follicles.
+The level of MIS is a good indicator of

-of the size of the ovarian reserve (ability to produce eggs
+the size of the ovarian reserve (ability to produce eggs capable

-capable of being fertilized).
-A test for MIS level may be
+of being fertilized).
+A test for MIS level may be used in

-used in the context of in vitro fertilization treatment, as a
+the context of in vitro fertilization treatment, as a means to

-means to predict how the woman will respond to controlled
+predict how the woman will respond to controlled ovarian

 Our understanding of the important signals required for sexual differentiation derives in part from the study of rare individuals who have disorders of sex development.
 Two disorders that affect genetically XY individuals are particularly instructive: androgen insensitivity syndrome and 5-α-reductase deficiency.

 In androgen insensitivity syndrome, there is a mutation in the androgen receptor such that the tissues do not respond to testosterone or other androgens.
-(Note that the following description is that of complete androgen insensitivity, in which the androgen receptor is completely defective such that there is no response to androgens, but that partial androgen insensitivity can also occur.)
+(Note that the following description is that of complete androgen insensitivity, in which the androgen receptor is completely defective with no response to androgens, but that partial androgen insensitivity can also occur.)